I love snowboarding and living near the Alps meant an entirely new playground opened up for me

 The apres skiing lived up to its hype!
 I’ve snowboarded Vail, Breckenridge, Copper, Keystone, Alyeska (Alaska), all over Lake Tahoe, and nothing compares to the apres ski scene in Europe.
 NOTHING.
 People would start drinking at 10am and party all day.
 Those getting out and actually skiing would be done by 3-4 (when the lifts close), and then everyone would congregate in an apres ski bar.
 I really enjoyed Apresski Tanzhimmel.

 If you’ve never been, these bars all have a few things in common; traditional Austrian folk songs, people dancing on tables, people drinking wayyy more than they should, and pretty much everyone having a great time.

 I’ve been to a few ski towns in Austria since Saalbach, and I think they have one of the best apres party scenes around.

 Popular drinks to try:

 - Flying Hirsch (on the left)

-A Few Differences Skiing in Austria
+Differences Skiing in Austria vs the US

 – The are a lot of Russians that like to vacation at Saalbach, which I found interesting.
 I think I heard more Russian than German when I was there.

 – Drinking is viewed quite differently at ski resorts.
-Well, let’s be honest, drinking is viewed very differently in Europe than in the U.S. In the states, they fine you for drinking too much while skiing.
+Well, let’s be honest, drinking is viewed very differently in Europe than in the U.S. In the States, they fine you for drinking too much while skiing.
 While I agree you shouldn’t be getting completely inebriated while on the slopes, what’s wrong with a beer or two (or three)?